NexusMutual/docs/docs/developers/Diagrams/Contracts Diagrams/claims-assessment.md

 1. **Submit Claim**

-   - Call `submitClaim` on IndividualClaims to request a payout
+   - Call `submitClaim` on Claims to request a payout
    - Provide:
      - Cover ID
      - Claim amount